 Chinese Canoe Slalom team attends training session in Tokyo

 Chen Shi of the Chinese women's Canoe Slalom team attends a training session at the Kasai Canoe Slalom Centre in Tokyo, Japan, July 20, 2021.
-(Xinhua/Fei Maohua)
+(Xinhua/Zheng Huansong)

 (Web editor: Xia Peiyao, Liang Jun)